openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

 **This Article is licensed under the GNU Free Documentation License.**

-As many people are aware I™ve used Fedora for quite a long time¦ and with the release of the first ALPHA of Fedora 15 I got this tiny itch to check out GNOME3, namely, the gnome-shell.
+As many people are aware Iâ€™ve used Fedora for quite a long timeâ€¦ and with the release of the first ALPHA of Fedora 15 I got this tiny itch to check out GNOME3, namely, the gnome-shell.

-I™ve have to say that the first impressions I had from GNOME Shell from Fedora 13 raised in me a high level of skepticism towards the new interface of GNOME Shell.
-The contents of this text are mainly influenced by my own view of the things¦ I don™t mean to be disruptive¦ but some things need to be said¦
+Iâ€™ve have to say that the first impressions I had from GNOME Shell from Fedora 13 raised in me a high level of skepticism towards the new interface of GNOME Shell.
+The contents of this text are mainly influenced by my own view of the thingsâ€¦ I donâ€™t mean to be disruptiveâ€¦ but some things need to be saidâ€¦

-  1. For starters¦ gnome-shell UI doesn™t seem to lag that much anymore¦ this is a very positive step, as lagging interfaces really kill my joy!
+  1. For startersâ€¦ gnome-shell UI doesnâ€™t seem to lag that much anymoreâ€¦ this is a very positive step, as lagging interfaces really kill my joy!

-  2. The sound applet “ Looks interesting, very well copied from Ubuntu™s Sound Menu, at least in concept.
+  2. The sound applet â€“ Looks interesting, very well copied from Ubuntuâ€™s Sound Menu, at least in concept.
 Now this must be a slap in the face for some people I knew that threw a couple of harsh critics on Canonical.
-Well done to whoever made it that way¦ you have empowered Canonical™s design and now I will probably watch a full legion of Ubuntu fanboys bragging about how GNOME copied their Sound Menu. /* taking cover */
+Well done to whoever made it that wayâ€¦ you have empowered Canonicalâ€™s design and now I will probably watch a full legion of Ubuntu fanboys bragging about how GNOME copied their Sound Menu. /* taking cover */

-  3. The configuration screen “ Interesting stuff¦ But also Deja Vu¦ I think all the nice people migrating from KDE will find themselves at home with this new ˜control center™.
+  3. The configuration screen â€“ Interesting stuffâ€¦ But also Deja Vuâ€¦ I think all the nice people migrating from KDE will find themselves at home with this new â€˜control centerâ€™.
 The resemblances are quite awesome!

-  4. The user applet, which I don™t what to call it¦ Yet shows a lot of resemblances with Canonical™s Me Menu.
-At least some functions are there, but what I really find strange is the absence of ˜Restart™ button.
-I guess it™s now really an issue to tap ALT+F2 and issue a ˜shutdown now -frn™ or ˜init 6² command, I just hope the system allows it.
+  4. The user applet, which I donâ€™t what to call itâ€¦ Yet shows a lot of resemblances with Canonicalâ€™s Me Menu.
+At least some functions are there, but what I really find strange is the absence of â€˜Restartâ€™ button.
+I guess itâ€™s now really an issue to tap ALT+F2 and issue a â€˜shutdown now -frnâ€™ or â€˜init 6â€² command, I just hope the system allows it.

-  5. The language applet “ Interesting thing, but once again I have this Canonical Deja Vu feeling¦ Not again¦
+  5. The language applet â€“ Interesting thing, but once again I have this Canonical Deja Vu feelingâ€¦ Not againâ€¦

   6. Moving the cursor to upper left triggers pretty much an effect which brings me a Deja Vu style from Compiz Wall Expo plugins.
 Awesome stuff!

-  7. The fonts are awesome, my heart is now broken¦ I don™t really need to install Ubuntu Fonts.
+  7. The fonts are awesome, my heart is now brokenâ€¦ I donâ€™t really need to install Ubuntu Fonts.

   8. Icons seem to be monochrome!
 Awesome, but yet I have this deja vu feeling!

-  9. Artwork “ My heart is broken (probably my cÃ³ccix as well, I™ve felt from the chair).
+  9. Artwork â€“ My heart is broken (probably my cÃ³ccix as well, Iâ€™ve felt from the chair).

-  10. ALT+F2 “ Awesome, this is really something I™m used too, I feel at home!
-I don™t really need menus at all once I know all the commands I need from the top of my head.
+  10. ALT+F2 â€“ Awesome, this is really something Iâ€™m used too, I feel at home!
+I donâ€™t really need menus at all once I know all the commands I need from the top of my head.

   11. The number of clicks I need to perform to reach for example, Google Chrome.
 Yeah, ALT+F2 is way faster.

-  12. The default theme¦ to be replaced by Sonar (has anyone done the GTK3 port?, please someone do it fast, before I loose my motivation).
+  12. The default themeâ€¦ to be replaced by Sonar (has anyone done the GTK3 port?, please someone do it fast, before I loose my motivation).

-  13. System Load up “ awesome, nothing to state¦.
+  13. System Load up â€“ awesome, nothing to stateâ€¦.

-  14. Calendar ˜applet™ “ cool stuff, but evolution is crashing on me (keep in mind this is Alpha, so no real deal here, I™m sure it will be fixed);
+  14. Calendar â€˜appletâ€™ â€“ cool stuff, but evolution is crashing on me (keep in mind this is Alpha, so no real deal here, Iâ€™m sure it will be fixed);

-Ok the list could be very long to make this shorter¦ Despite of all, I™m really waiting to see the final version of gnome-shell¦ I don™t find it much of innovation, as much of the features seem to be taken from other popular software.
-Everything worked out fine (except evolution) out of the box¦ I™m actually happy to see that some Fedora fundamentalists after throwing such a heavy load into Canonical, they ended up by handing over something that in much resembles to some software available from Canonical.
-I™m sure their hearts will be broken¦ many of this features were considered ˜kinky™ by them and oriented to Fan Boys¦ I wonder why they choosed to follow the same path, clearly aiming for those that they choosed to combat?
-Hmmz¦ I sense some hipocrisy here.
+Ok the list could be very long to make this shorterâ€¦ Despite of all, Iâ€™m really waiting to see the final version of gnome-shellâ€¦ I donâ€™t find it much of innovation, as much of the features seem to be taken from other popular software.
+Everything worked out fine (except evolution) out of the boxâ€¦ Iâ€™m actually happy to see that some Fedora fundamentalists after throwing such a heavy load into Canonical, they ended up by handing over something that in much resembles to some software available from Canonical.
+Iâ€™m sure their hearts will be brokenâ€¦ many of this features were considered â€˜kinkyâ€™ by them and oriented to Fan Boysâ€¦ I wonder why they choosed to follow the same path, clearly aiming for those that they choosed to combat?
+Hmmzâ€¦ I sense some hipocrisy here.

-But I™ve gotta be honest, much of this ˜innovations™ actually gave me a rush to see the final product and to run it for a longer period.
-While many people from the Fedora circle violently attack gnome-shell, I can smell here potential to be a success, I only fear for the quality of the artwork here, which neither presents a nice visual desktop metaphor, neither even looks attractive to me¦ but once more, I believe it will be fully customizable.
-Another I missed was the normal system-* applets to configure several parts of the system¦ I™m happy that openSUSE will not forget YaST for GNOME3, thus I won™t feel defrauded when I run GNOME3 on openSUSE due to missing configuration applications.
+But Iâ€™ve gotta be honest, much of this â€˜innovationsâ€™ actually gave me a rush to see the final product and to run it for a longer period.
+While many people from the Fedora circle violently attack gnome-shell, I can smell here potential to be a success, I only fear for the quality of the artwork here, which neither presents a nice visual desktop metaphor, neither even looks attractive to meâ€¦ but once more, I believe it will be fully customizable.
+Another I missed was the normal system-* applets to configure several parts of the systemâ€¦ Iâ€™m happy that openSUSE will not forget YaST for GNOME3, thus I wonâ€™t feel defrauded when I run GNOME3 on openSUSE due to missing configuration applications.

-My final veredict¦ this 9 months waiting for GNOME3 on openSUSE are going to be painful, because now that I™ve tasted the forbiden God™s honey, I want MORE!
-And for real¦ for everyone out there speaking bad about gnome-shell, please guys, be mindful of one thing¦ though this will require a bit of love for people to get used to, some of the features presented are actually nice.
-For those who love GNOME, but don™t really like the shell¦ Are you aware that you can manage your sessions on gnome-session?
-I™m not sure, but I think most of that functionality was actually developed in-house by Novell ;) and I™m sure it will be explored by a few, while I expect the vast majority of the Hordes will end up by loving this shell¦
+My final veredictâ€¦ this 9 months waiting for GNOME3 on openSUSE are going to be painful, because now that Iâ€™ve tasted the forbiden Godâ€™s honey, I want MORE!
+And for realâ€¦ for everyone out there speaking bad about gnome-shell, please guys, be mindful of one thingâ€¦ though this will require a bit of love for people to get used to, some of the features presented are actually nice.
+For those who love GNOME, but donâ€™t really like the shellâ€¦ Are you aware that you can manage your sessions on gnome-session?
+Iâ€™m not sure, but I think most of that functionality was actually developed in-house by Novell ;) and Iâ€™m sure it will be explored by a few, while I expect the vast majority of the Hordes will end up by loving this shellâ€¦

-You shouldn™t really take me serious, but thanks for reading until the end¦ Now that I know that most people are already wanting to crucify me, I hope that you can take 1 week of your time to test the shell and prove I™m wrong.
-Maybe then, you will become converts, and I™m will for sure rest my head knowing it was worth to write this text.
+You shouldnâ€™t really take me serious, but thanks for reading until the endâ€¦ Now that I know that most people are already wanting to crucify me, I hope that you can take 1 week of your time to test the shell and prove Iâ€™m wrong.
+Maybe then, you will become converts, and Iâ€™m will for sure rest my head knowing it was worth to write this text.

-
+â€

 #### ![Header Picture](http://saigkill.homelinux.net/pub/OWN/common/logos/Logo-fate.png)openFATE Team